Speed Racer: American comic adaptations

 NOW Comics launched an American Speed Racer comic book series in 1987.
 The series became a hit with the high production values of airbrush artist Ken Steacy.
-The comics continued for 38 issues and included a spin-off Racer X series and crossovers.
+The comics continued for 38 issues and included a spin-off Racer X series and crossovers."Racer X: Now (1989 series)," Grand Comics Database.
+Accessed Jan, 4, 2020.
 A miniseries adapting The New Adventures of Speed Racer was also released, which included art by Oscar González Loyo.
 In 1993, NOW Comics and Antarctic Press also published a four-issue intercompany crossover between Speed Racer and the characters of Ben Dunn's Ninja High School.

 In 1999, DC Comics/Wildstorm Productions released a new Speed Racer limited series, which became the #1 pick of industry publication Wizard magazine.
 The manga style of writer/artist Tommy Yune recaptured the look of the original anime, which was soon followed by an industry-wide revival of comic adaptations of other classic animated series.
 The limited series was collected as the trade paperback Speed Racer: Born to Race ISBN 1-56389-649-4, and a Racer X limited series featuring the artwork of Chinese manga artist Jo Chen.

 In 2008, IDW Productions re-released the Wildstorm series as Speed Racer/Racer X: The Origins Collection, and previously published issues from NOW Comics as Speed Racer Vol. 1–5.
 A new limited series, Speed Racer: Chronicles of the Racer, was also produced.

 Seven Seas published an adaptation by Dwayne Alexander Smith in 2007 with art by Elmer Damaso.

+In 2025, Mad Cave Studios began publishing a new Speed Racer comic book series written by David Pepose and illustrated by Davide Tinto.
+Issue #0 was released on Free Comic Book Day on May 3, 2025.
+The first issue was released on July 30, 2025 to generally positive reviews, with Comic Book Round Up averaging its critic rating at 9.4/10.